Andriamasinavalona: Reign

 Under Andriamasinavalona's rule, the political administration of Imerina became more clearly defined.
 The number of andriana (noble) sub-castes was expanded from four to six and additional roles and specific territories were designated for each group, both within the neighborhoods of Antananarivo and in the countryside surrounding the capital.
-These territorial divisions were strictly enforced: members of subcastes were required to live within their designated territories and were not authorized to stay for extended periods in the territories reserved for others.
+These territorial divisions were strictly enforced: members of sub-castes were required to live within their designated territories and were not authorized to stay for extended periods in the territories reserved for others.
 Andriamasinavalona decentralized governance and strengthened the power of local administrators by creating a series of new decrees that further formalized the relationship between the andriana and the hova (commoners) they ruled.

 The king's reign was marked by a drought lasting seven years that caused a famine in much of Imerina.
 According to oral history, the king attempted to purchase rice from his fief at Ambohipiainana.
 The town had a surplus but the local leader refused to sell rice to Andriamasinavalona, claiming none was available.
 The king then sent porters to purchase rice from Antsahatovoka, where the residents declared that while the land was his and it was thus unnecessary for the king to purchase what already belonged to him, there was no rice available to share.
-Finally Andriamasinavalona sought to purchase rice in Andraisisa.
+Finally, Andriamasinavalona sought to purchase rice in Andraisisa.
 His money was refused by the local leader, Andriandrivotra, who willingly gave the king large shares of food and a tribute of silver.
 To reward the leader of the fief, Andriamasinavalona promised to give him anything he liked.
 Andriandrivotra declared that all he desired was the love of his sovereign.
-To show his appreciation, Andriamasinavalona declared that he would make Andriasisa into a great fief, and gave Andriandrivotra a large piece of land to the west of the territory.
+To show his appreciation, Andriamasinavalona declared that he would make Andraisisa into a great fief, and gave Andriandrivotra a large piece of land to the west of the territory.
 He then undertook a major expansion of the Betsimitatatra rice fields around Antananarivo, significantly increasing their rice production to feed the populace.